International Council for Traditions of Music and Dance

 • Chair: Sara Selleri (SOAS, University of London, UK)

-• Committee Members: Marie Agatha Ozah (University of Port Harcourt, Nigeria), James Nissen (University of Manchester, UK), Francis Ward (Dublin City University, Ireland), Elaine Sandoval (Graduate Center, City University of New York, USA).
+• Committee Members: Marie Agatha Ozah (University of Port Harcourt, Nigeria), James Nissen (University of Sheffield, UK), Francis Ward (Dublin City University, Ireland).

 • Regional Representatives: Olusegun Titus (North/West Africa), Perminus Matiure (East/South Africa), Yang Shuo (East Asia), Sayeem Rana (South Asia), Alexander Crooke (Australasia), Gertrud Maria Huber (Europe), Paolo Fernando Parada Ausquia Jr (South America).